 Photo by Ronald Hansel, Juniorský hokej

-Jack Parsons (Cortland, N.Y.) started in net for Team USA and made 18 saves.
+Kempf started in net for Team USA and made 23 saves in his tournament debut.

-The Under-17 Team concludes the Five Nations Tournament tomorrow against Czechia for a chance to finish undefeated and be crowned champion.
-Puck drop is set for 5:30 a.m.
+The Under-17 Team continues the Five Nations Tournament tomorrow against the host country Switzerland, with puck drop set for 11:30 a.m.
 ET.
 Tomorrow's game can be streamed free here along with live stats found here.